steven-phun/SwiftUIProject/README.md

 # NoireRose Codex
 Noire rose means black rose or black pink in French.

-This project allows users to unlock the codex in a given amount of tries.
-Each guess must be a valid word in the codex word bank.
-NoireRose Codex will color-code the letters after each guess to indicate how close your guess is to the codex.
+This project allows users to solve the 4, 5, and 6-Letter Codex in six tries.
+Each guess must be a valid word in the Codex's word bank.
+NoireRose Codex will color-code the letters after each guess to indicate how close your guess is to the Codex.
+Attempt the 4-Letter Codex to get the 5-Letter Codex.
+Solve the 5-Letter Codex to get the 6-Letter Codex.

 ## Features
 - Color-coded letters to help solve the codex.<br/>